Tanjung Priok railway station: In popular culture

-Tanjung Priuk Station is often used as a shooting location for music videos, movies, soap operas, and commercials.
+Tanjung Priok Station is often used as a shooting location for music videos, movies, soap operas, and commercials.
 Several titles of soap operas and songs whose music videos have used filming locations at this station include Dia Bukan Anakku (RCTI, SinemArt), "Menunggumu" sung by Chrisye featuring Peterpan (now named Noah), "Ku Tetap Menanti" created by Eka Gustiwana sung by Nikita Willy, and "Dengan Nafasmu" by Ungu.

 Photography prohibition

-Since the commercialization of Tanjung Priuk Station through commercials, television shows, and music videos filming, this station is now a very strict place for novice and experienced photographers because this place is prohibited as a photographing area, even though there are absolutely no signs prohibiting taking pictures. at Station.
+Since the commercialization of Tanjung Priok Station through commercials, television shows, and music videos filming, this station is now a very strict place for novice and experienced photographers because this place is prohibited as a photographing area, even though there are absolutely no signs prohibiting taking pictures. at Station.
 The reason for the cultural heritage status of this station is "never implemented" at other sites managed by the local government or BPCB.
 Taking an SLR camera (including DSLR and mirrorless) or pocket digital camera on several occasions can be warned by security officers.
 Since the enactment of the new photographing rules at Commuter Line KRL stations, only cell phone cameras, pocket cameras, SLRs and action cameras (GoPro) are allowed to be used to photograph stations.